Commission Agenda Information

 - any document an employee or city official is uncomfortable with notarizing

 The Deerfield Beach Commission is a five-member body elected for a four (4) year term; however, the terms are staggered and elections are held every two (2) years.
-The next election will be March 2017, for election of the Mayoral seat, Districts 3 and 4.
+The next election will be March 2019, for election of Districts 1 and 2.
 Also, every four (4) years, the Deerfield Beach Charter requires redistricting for population consistency throughout the districts, which often changes district boundary lines.

 How do I qualify as a City Commission/Mayoral candidate?

 Mayor: Any qualified Broward County elector whose principal place of residence is in the City of Deerfield Beach and who has resided continuously in the City for six (6) months immediately prior to qualifying as a candidate for the office shall be eligible to hold the office of mayor.
 The Mayor must continue to live within the city limits during the term of office or forfeit the office.